-The Foundation is exploring ways to strengthen democracy in the U.S., given our perception that the political system has failed to adequately address major issues confronting the nation – from climate change to health care, from our fiscal future to the criminal justice system, from immigration to education.
+The Foundation is conducting a time-limited exploration of ways to strengthen democracy in the U.S., given our perception that the political system has failed to adequately address major issues confronting the nation – from climate change to health care, from our fiscal future to the criminal justice system, from immigration to education.
+We have been working to strengthen voting rights, improve the efficiency and effectiveness of the voting system, and reduce the impact of money in political campaigns.

 We believe Washington has not responded effectively to the long-term, serious problems affecting the country.
 Public confidence in Congress, the presidency, government in general, and even the Supreme Court is at record lows.
 The rising frustration of citizens, documented in poll after poll, is influenced by an economy that is improving too slowly, a sense that the social and cultural ground is shifting in unpredictable ways, and a perception on the part of many that the political system is distorted by the large amounts of money being spent on campaigns.

-At the same time, a clear and troubling effort is underway to make voting more difficult; the voices of popular dissatisfaction are becoming louder; and the concentration of wealth and income continues to grow and may be contributing to both electoral system distortions and to policies that perpetuate that inequality.
+At the same time, a clear and troubling effort is underway to make voting more difficult; the voices of popular dissatisfaction are becoming louder; the amount of money necessary to run a political campaign has increased dramatically (even as transparency about political funding has decreased), and the concentration of wealth and income continues to grow and may be contributing to both electoral system distortions and to policies that perpetuate that inequality.

 The Foundation has long supported work designed to strengthen democratic institutions and a vibrant democracy in the fields of education, juvenile justice, federal and state fiscal policy, and journalism.
-MacArthur’s support for non-profit media contributes to news options that are designed to educate the public about important issues over an array of platforms and outlets.
-At present, MacArthur is making grants in two new areas of work: campaign finance reform and voting administration.
+MacArthur’s support for journalism contributes to news options that are designed to educate the public about important issues over an array of platforms and outlets.
+MacArthur is making grants in three areas of work explicitly addressing the institutions and processes of American Democracy: campaign finance reform, voting rights, and voting administration.

 Money influences how elections are conducted, who wins elections, and often how elected officials set their priorities once in office.
 The perception that money is more important to elected officials than the views of their constituents discourages active engagement by citizens.
 Those seeking to change this process have been working for years to promote more disclosure of campaign and election-related contributions and public financing of elections.
 A more recent emphasis has been on using public funds to match small campaign contributions.